 TAXES

-Processor shall bear and be responsible for the total amount of sales and/or use taxes associated with Plant Fuel attributable to the Strangers' Gas Stream delivered to Processor pursuant to this Agreement.

-It is understood and agreed that any future tax in the nature of a processing tax, or any tax, fee or assessment on the extraction or sale of Plant Products hereunder or the sale of Plant Products resulting therefrom, and any and all other taxes, fees or assessments levied, assessed or collected on Plant Products extracted, saved and sold shall be deducted in determining the Gross Revenue utilizing the percentages of Gross Revenue set forth in Section 7.01 (four percent (4%) for Ethane and twelve percent (12%) for Propane and Heavier Plant Products).
+It is understood and agreed that any sales or use taxes, and any future tax in the nature of a processing tax, or any tax, fee or assessment on the extraction of PTR hereunder or the sale of Plant Products resulting therefrom, and any and all other taxes, fees or assessments levied, assessed or collected on Plant Products extracted, saved and sold shall be deducted in determining the Gross Revenue utilizing the percentages of Gross Revenue set forth in Section 7.01 (four percent (4%) for Ethane and twelve percent (12%) for Propane and Heavier Plant Products).
 Processor shall indemnify and hold Pipeline harmless from and against any claims, actions or causes of action against Pipeline or any of its affiliates regarding any such taxes.

 FORCE MAJEURE